- International Relations: Anarchy or Hierarchy? 3 years ago

 In addition to her book After Defeat: How the East Learned to Live with the West (Cambridge University Press, 2011), she has published articles in many peer-reviewed journals, including recently International Organization, Cooperation & Conflict, International Studies Quarterly, International Theory, Review of International Studies and European Journal of International Relations, as well as in more policy-oriented outlets (such as the Journal of Democracy) and in edited books.

 In recent years, Ayşe has held fellowships with Council on Foreign Relations, Centre for Research in the Arts, Social Sciences and Humanities at the University of Cambridge and the Nobel Institute in Oslo.
 Ayşe is currently on the executive committee of the Carnegie funded Program on New Approaches to Research and Security in Eurasia (PONARS), for which she also regularly produces policy memos.
 She also occasionally blogs for the London Review of Books.
 She is an Associate Editor at the Journal of Global Security Studies.
-Her next book is Hierarchies in World Politics (Cambridge University Press, forthcoming).
+Her last book is Hierarchies in World Politics (Cambridge University Press, 2016).